RedisLabs/redislabs-docs/content/rs/security/internode-encryption.md

 To enable internode encryption for a database, you need to enable the appropriate setting for each database you wish to encrypt.
 There are several ways to do this:

-- Use the admin console to enable the internode encryption setting from the database configuration screen:
+- Use the admin console to enable the **Internode encryption** setting from the database configuration screen:

     {{<image filename="images/rs/database-configuration-internode-encryption-edit.png" alt="The Internode encryption setting can be found on the Configuration tab of the Database settings." >}}{{< /image >}}